microsoft/azure-function-flex-open-ai/docs/workshop.md

 ## Test the scenario

-By now you should have a solution that invoke the execution of an Azure Durable Function responsible for retrieving the audio transcription thanks to a Speech to Text (Cognitive Service) batch processing call.
+By now you should have a solution that invoke the execution of an Azure Durable Function responsible for retrieving the audio transcription thanks to a Speech to Text batch processing call.
 You can try to delete and upload once again the audio file in the storage `audios` container of your Storage Account.
 You will see the different Activity Functions be called in the Azure Functions logs.

 After a few minutes, you should see the transcription of the audio file in the logs of the Azure Function: